devlinjunker/template.hapi.rest/README.md

 # Template EsLint, EsDoc Flow/Node Project

-Node Project setup using Flow Static Typing,  EsLint for Linting, and EsDoc for documentation
+Node Project setup using Flow Static Typing, EsLint for Linting, EsDoc for documentation, and Mocha+Chai for testing